mritunjaysharma394/vowpal-wiki/Feature-Hashing-and-Extraction.md

 * write your data to a file in the VW format (the integer representation thereof!)
 * run vw over  your data, and be sure to include both the --noconstant flag (so that vowpal does not include its own special constant feature), and also include the human readable flag `--readable_model filename.model` to get the output model weights in an easy to parse format.

-A simpler way is now (as of July 9, 2012) supported.
-Simply use the utl/vw-varinfo script on your training-set file:
+A simpler way is now (July 9, 2012) supported.
+Use the utl/vw-varinfo script which in the source tree on your training-set file:

     vw-varscore data.train

-The results will look like this (example):
+The output will look like this (example):

     FeatureName        HashVal   MinVal   MaxVal    Weight   RelScore
     ^e                  180798     0.00     1.00   +5.0000    100.00%